HOW TO APPLY NYC CODES

 CONSIDERATIONS

-• A “new code” building refers to both the 2008 and 2014 NYC Constructions Codes.
-Taking into consideration that the 2014 Codes was enacted to essentially “amend” the 2008 Code, any alteration of an existing building previously erected under the provisions of the 2008 Codes shall now comply with 2014 Codes.
-Unless an existing as-built condition previously approved under the 2008 Codes cannot be made to comply with the 2014 Code, the project should ignore the 2008 Codes for any proposed alterations and refer to the appropriate 2014 Code for compliance.
+A “new code” building refers to buildings built after 2008 per 2014-2022 NYC Constructions Codes.
+Taking into consideration that the 2022 Code was enacted to essentially “amend” the prior 2014 Code, any alteration of an existing building previously erected under the provisions of earlier Codes shall now comply with 2022 Codes.
+Unless an existing as-built condition previously approved under such Codes cannot be made to comply with the 2022 Code, the project should disregard prior 2008 / 2014 codes and refer to the appropriate 2022 Codes for compliance.

-• If determined that the building was erected pursuant to the 1938 Building Code, I typically recommend that any proposed alteration, including egress modifications, shall look to the appropriate 1968 Building Code section for compliance.
+Unlike other jurisdictions, NYC does has not adopted a versions of the EBC - Existing Balding Codes.
+If determined that the building was erected prior to the enactment of the 1968 Building Code, any proposed alteration, including egress modifications, shall look to the appropriate 1968 Building Code section for compliance.
 Unless complying with 1968 Building Code cannot be achieved, I would then look to the appropriate sections of the 1938 Building Code to demonstrate compliance on a per case basis.

 APPLYING CODES TO A PROJECT